Ethan-R0-GR/VoltEdge/README.md

 ## Key Features and Functionality

-- Navigation bar linking all five pages
+- Sticky navigation bar with hover and active pseudo-class states
-- Service overview on the homepage
+- Hero section with background image and semi-opaque overlay
-- Full company story and team section on the about page
+- Service cards with yellow left border and box shadow
-- Three service categories with detailed breakdowns on the services page
+- Team cards with portrait area on the about page
-- Enquiry form with dropdowns for service type, urgency, and preferred contact time
+- Styled enquiry and contact forms with focus states on all inputs
-- Contact page with two office locations and embedded Google Maps
+- Two location cards with embedded Google Maps on the contact page
-- General contact form on the contact page
+- Fully responsive layout for desktop, tablet, and mobile
-- HTML comments throughout all files explaining the code
+- External CSS stylesheet linked to all five pages

 ---